Scottish-Tech-Army/soundscape-backend/docs/infradeploy.md

 2. [Diagnostics infrastructure](#diagnostics-infrastructure) — the shared alert group and log query packs that the other components depend on.

-3. [Shared resource group deployment](#shared-resource-group-deployment) — Azure Front Door, the Container Registry, DNS, and the shared Log Analytics workspace.
+3. [Shared resource group deployment](#shared-resource-group-deployment) — Azure Front Door, the Container Registry, DNS, the shared Log Analytics workspace, and the shared alert rules (including certificate-expiry monitoring).

 4. [Usage-metrics resource group deployment](#usage-metrics-resource-group-deployment) — the long-term usage-metrics database and its shared reader.

 5. [Adding DNS records and endpoints](#adding-dns-records-and-endpoints) — the shared DNS records and corresponding Front Door endpoints for iOS and photon traffic.

 With the common infrastructure in place, deploy individual instances using their own documents: [iOS](iosdeploy.md), [Android](androiddeploy.md), [photon](photondeploy.md), and the [links site](linksdeploy.md).
+Once the first instance is carrying traffic, return to [Shared resource group deployment](#shared-resource-group-deployment) to rerun `sharedalerts.sh` (part of step 3 that must be deferred if no traffic is arriving yet).

 The remaining sections are reference material used by several of the steps above: